- Hiring

 What Are the Differences Between an Independent Contractor and an Employee?

-For federal tax purposes, the IRS uses a test that considers behavior, financial, and relational factors to determine whether a worker is an employee or an independent contractor:
+For federal tax purposes, the IRS uses a test that considers behavioral, financial, and relational factors to determine whether a worker is an employee or an independent contractor:

-Tests under the National Labor Relations Act, Title VII of the Civil Rights Act, the Fair Labor Standards Act, and other federal, state, and local laws also offer guidance to help you correctly classify workers when applying those laws.
-Worker misclassification can result in significant violations and penalties under applicable laws from enforcing agencies, so be sure you understand all the applicable requirements.
+Different tests are used under various laws, including the National Labor Relations Act (NLRA), Title VII of the Civil Rights Act, the Fair Labor Standards Act (FLSA), as well as other federal, state, and local laws that offer guidance to help you correctly classify workers when applying those laws.

 Advantages and Disadvantages of Using Independent Contractors

-In an increasingly competitive labor market, independent workers can help you fill talent gaps without the expense of hiring a full-time or part-time employee, depending on the amount of control you intend to give that worker.
+In an increasingly competitive labor market, independent workers can help you fill talent gaps without the expense of hiring a full-time or part-time employee, depending on the role you need to fill and the amount of control you intend to give that worker.

 Advantages